BlueElixir/aimware-luas/README.md

 3. Drag the .lua file you downloaded into your aimware lua/config folder.
 4. In the LUA list, press "Refresh List"
 5. In the LUA list, choose the script and press "Load".

-#### How do I use these LUA scripts?

-  Each script has its own usage scenario.
-For example, "Legit" scripts should be used when playing Legit.
-  Every script is unique, so there will be instructions on how to use it.

-**If you need some lua script but you can't find it anywhere pm 404765 on forums or make an issue with your suggestion**